Finding Relief from Light-Sensitivity

 Even though I’d rather not have a migraine attack ever again, I am thankful for this tool.

 A note from the author: This article is meant to describe a personal milestone moment in my journey to a better life with migraine disease.
-If you want to know the specifics about the glasses I mentioned, or other tools for dealing with light sensitivity, check out my video and article here.
 I'd love to hear about any milestone moments in your own journey; feel free to comment below!